 9 Higher Ed Digital Marketing Trends & Tactics for 2021

-What do higher ed marketing leaders need to be thinking about heading into 2021?
+What do higher education marketing leaders need to be thinking about heading into 2021?
 Our digital marketing team rounds up tactics and strategies for colleges and universities to consider.

 For higher education marketing, 2021 is less about finding the new shiny marketing tool and more about finding ways to go deeper into channels and optimizing your existing content to adapt to the changes of 2020.